BillionaireNerd/alx-system_engineering-devops/0x00-shell_basics/README.md

+This project contains different scripts

-_This script will print current working directory_
+_1. Print current working directorY_
+_2. List all the files in the current directory_